Translation-like actions by $\mathbb{Z}$, the subgroup membership problem, and Medvedev degrees of effective subshifts: Medvedev degrees of effective subshifts

-In this subsection we describe how to code translation-like actions as a subshift, and then we use this to prove \thmref{aplication}.
-Let $G$ be an infinite group, $S$ a finite set of generators, and $J\in\N$ (we will not assume yet that $G$ has decidable word problem). \begin{defn} Let $T_{J}(\Z,G)$ be the set of all translation-like actions $\ast:\Z\times G\to G$ such that $\ensuremath{\{d_{S}(g,g\ast1)|\ g\in G}\}$ is bounded by $J$. \end{defn}
+In this subsection we finally prove \Cref{thm:medvedev-degrees-of-effective-subshifts}.
+Our standing assumption is that $G$ is a finitely generated group, $S\subset G$ is a finite set of generators, and $J\in\N$.
+When we need $G$ to have decidable word problem, we will specify it. \begin{definition} We define $T_{J}(\Z,G)$ as the set of all translation-like actions $\ast\colon G\times\Z\to G$, such that $\ensuremath{\{d_{S}(g,g\ast1)\mid g\in G}\}$ is bounded by $J$. \end{definition}